JNaid00/admin-dashboard/README.md

 # This app is a admin dash board website.

-Link to deployed version: admin-dashboard-ten-chi.vercel.app
+Link to deployed version: https://admin-dashboard-ten-chi.vercel.app/

 Frame worK: React
 Technologies used: Material UI, NodeJS, Nivo Charts, Formik and Yup